qeesung/gitaly/doc/beginners_guide.md

 Gitaly uses [Make](https://en.wikipedia.org/wiki/Make_(software)) to manage its build process, and all targets are defined in our top-level [Makefile](../Makefile).
-By default, simply running `make` will build our "all" target, which installs Gitaly into the top-level directory so that it's easily picked up by the GDK.
+By default, simply running `make` will build our `all` target, which installs Gitaly into the top-level directory so that it's easily picked up by the GDK.
 The following is a list of the most frequently used targets: